IE-Leon-H-A/submoduleMAIN/README.md

 ``git submodule foreach git pull``.
 When submodule changes are ready for staging (on machineA), run ``git submodule summary`` and copy-paste changes in submodule as commit message in mainProject history.

+If submodule code is edited on machineA as well (mainProject), code has to be pushed from submodule (normal commit message) and from mainProject (commit message = git submodule summary)

 ## Cloning repo with submodules
 Option 1: